MathandCSNerd/MACSN_Call_Blocker/README.md

 To remove a number from any list, simply tap it.

+To move a number from the rejected list to the whitelist, tap and hold it on the rejected list until it disappears.

 There is a drop down menu where you can choose to temporarily stop blocking, (dis)allow contacts, or refresh the contacts list from the phone.